YiqunChen1999/attrmap/README.md

 #     raise AttributeError(
 # AttributeError: Modifying the attributes of a read-only AttrMap instance is not allowed.

-# Try to modify the value of existing attribute:
+# Try to modify the value of an existing attribute:
 configs.attr1 = "unintentional modification"
 # Traceback (most recent call last):
 #   File "<stdin>", line 1, in <module>